 - The kids actually seemed to realize the experience, memories and pictures of this trip would hang around a lot longer than typical gifts.

 2. Tickets to a sporting event.
-When Kristie’s son turned 10, he chose between having a birthday party (and the 7-10 friend gifts that go along with it) or going to a Cav’s game.
+Kristie's family only does birthday parties for ages 5, 10 and 16.
+When each of her boys turned 10, they were able to choose between having a birthday party (and the 7-10 friend gifts that go along with it) or going to a Cavs game.
 SPOILER ALERT: I already mentioned this family’s sports obsession.
-Check out major and minor league teams within driving distance.
+They both chose the game.
+Check out college teams, minor league clubs and professional sports venues within driving distance.

 3. Tickets to a show.
 Check the schedules for local theaters and performing arts centers.
 Maybe a dinner theater or a murder mystery dinner or a medieval times dinner theater.
 Make it a date night for one child and one parent – a chance to dress up, go out to dinner and enjoy the theater.